First of all, I just want to give a shout out to the Plugged.

 - I’m not as work-focused, as I majorly Step Away from it once a week.

 - I rarely get sick anymore.
-(It used to be the only way I got time off was if I got sick.
+(Back in the day, the only way I got time off was if I got sick.
 Now that I’m taking the time without getting sick, the need for sickness has disappeared!)

 - I have a time set aside where I can do things I don’t have time for in my day to day life.
 In my case, this means I have time to read books and articles I never would otherwise.

 - I can take bigger risks, as I know I’ll be able to retreat and recoup afterwards.

 Maybe you can’t take a weekly day off.
 At least, not yet.

 I started out with just one afternoon a week.
 It was only a few hours.
 But the commitment to those few hours, once a week, allowed that time to grow.

 So even if it’s just a half hour, once a week, do it!

 Let us go forth fearlessly into the future – Plugged and Unplugged!

 What is your experience with Plugging and Unplugging?
 Share your comments below!